 The department offers programs of study leading to an M.S. degree in civil engineering or a Ph.D. degree.
 Financial assistance is available in the form of teaching and research assistantships and fellowships.
 Graduate students work closely with faculty on research projects at the forefront of technology.

-Graduate students choose to specialize in one of the program’s nine technical areas.
-Strong areas in graduate education include:
+Graduate students choose to specialize in one of the seven technical areas:

 Programs of Study